denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. provides magic.Magic using dragon.Dragon;
 F. provides magic.Magic with dragon.Dragon;

+**The provides directive takes the interface name first and the implementing class name second and also uses with.
+Only option F meets these two criteria, making it the correct answer.**

 ---

 10. What is true of a module containing a file named module-info. java with the following contents?
 (Choose all that apply.)